elbruno/wrk541-wip/docs/en/understanding-project.md

 - If any tests are not currently passing, leverage GitHub Copilot to help you fix them and then re-run the tests.

 !!! note
-    These Python tests use FastAPI's TestClient, which doesn't require the application to be running separately.
-The tests will start the app internally for testing.
+    These tests use HTTP requests and require the application to be running before executing the tests.
+The tests will automatically skip if the app is not running at the configured BASE_URL (default: <http://localhost:8000>).

+    These same tests will be used to validate the C# web app by setting the BASE_URL environment variable to match the C# app's port (e.g., `$env:BASE_URL="http://localhost:5000"` on Windows or `export BASE_URL="http://localhost:5000"` on Linux/Mac).